Christopher Alexander

 Christopher Wolfgang John Alexander (4 October 1936 – 17 March 2022) was an Austrian-born British-American architect and design theorist.
-He was an emeritus professor at the University of California, Berkeley.
+He was a professor at the University of California, Berkeley.
 His theories about the nature of human-centered design have affected fields beyond architecture, including urban design, software design, and sociology.
-Alexander designed and personally built over 100 buildings, both as an architect and a general contractor.
+Alexander designed and personally built more than 200 buildings, both as an architect and a general contractor.

 In software, Alexander is regarded as the father of the pattern language movement.
-According to creator Ward Cunningham, the first wiki—the technology behind Wikipedia—led directly from Alexander's work.
-Alexander's work has also influenced the development of agile software development.
+According to creator Ward Cunningham, the first wiki—the technology behind Wikipedia—was inspired directly by Alexander's ideas.
+Alexander's work also informed the creation of the agile software development movement.